quicksearch

 Treve Ring

-Treve Ring is a writer, editor, judge, consultant, educator and certified sommelier based on Vancouver Island, British Columbia, Canada.
-After completing her Art History degree with Distinction from the University of Victoria and being exposed to the world of wine business at Christie's in London, England, she switched gears, leaving the realm of art for the world of wine.
+Treve Ring is a wine writer and editor, judge and speaker, and perpetual traveller.
+She is based on Vancouver Island, Canada, though is most often found on a plane or in a vineyard.
+After completing her Art History degree with Distinction from the University of Victoria and being exposed to the world of wine business at Christie’s in London, England, she switched gears, leaving the realm of art for the world of wine.
+She is a certified sommelier, WSET diploma holder, Champagne Master, Wine Scholar Guild instructor, and certified Sherry instructor, and has been presenting on wine internationally since co-founding Cru Consultancy, a boutique wine education and consultation company, in 2012.
+She is the current Chair of the Vancouver Island Sommelier Association.